dipendra-mule/conducky/website/docs/user-guide/intro.md

 ## 👥 Who This Guide Is For

 ### Event Attendees (Reporters)
-If you're attending an event and may need to report incidents:
+If you're attending an event and may need to incident reports:
 - **Start with**: [Quick Start](./quick-start) → [Report Submission](./getting-started#your-first-event)
 - **Key sections**: Authentication, Navigation, FAQ
-- **Your role**: Submit reports, track your submissions, communicate with response teams
+- **Your role**: Submit incidents, track your submissions, communicate with response teams

 ### Code of Conduct Team Members (Responders)
 If you're part of the safety/response team for events:
 - **Start with**: [Quick Start](./quick-start) → [Getting Started](./getting-started) → [Navigation](./navigation)
-- **Key sections**: Report Comments, Cross-Event Reports, Notification Center
+- **Key sections**: Report Comments, Cross-Event Incidents, Notification Center
-- **Your role**: Review and respond to reports, manage incident workflows, maintain team communication
+- **Your role**: Review and respond to incidents, manage incident workflows, maintain team communication

 ### Event Administrators (Event Admins)
 If you manage events and their safety teams: